-> Support our new book on startnext until 07.08.2022

 • European Media Art Festival, Kunsthalle Osnabrück, 2017

-• PERFORM!, Videonale.16, Bonn, 2017
+• Videonale.16 PERFORM!, Bonn, 2017

-• Moths, crabs and fluids, Griffin Art Space, Koszyki Hall, Warsaw, PL, 2016
+• Moths, crabs and fluids, Griffin Art Space, Warsaw, PL, 2016

-• Eco Expanded City, WRO Art Center, Renoma, Wrocław, PL, 2016
+• Eco Expanded City, WRO Art Center, Renoma Department Store, Wrocław, PL, 2016

 • New Frankfurt Internationals II, Nassauischer Kunstverein, Wiesbaden, 2015